AyrA/Http2Socks/docs/Control.md

 - Action: Adds or updates the given line to the memory pool of blackisted onion services
 - Response: Success if the line was added sucessfully
 - Authentication: Yes
-- Example: `BLADD example.onion Evil+Services  451 https://reason.example.com/reason/for/451`
+- Example: `BLADD long.onion Evil+Services  451 https://reason.example.com/reason/for/451`

 Defaults: